Creating, customizing, and managing markets

 Customize market settings

-When you create a market, you can leave the settings as inherited from their parent market or from the store defaults.
-You can customize these setting per market either during market creation or at any time afterwards:
+When you create a market, you can leave the settings as inherited from the parent market or from your store defaults.
+You can customize these settings for each market either when you create the market or at any time afterwards:

 Delete a market